mt60395/discordjs-bot/README.md

 Image manipulation commands only accept png and jpg/jpeg files.

 #### rotate
 Rotates an image a specified degree counter-clockwise.
+Specify the direction "left" or "right" for 90 and 270 degrees, respectively.

-    rotate {link} [degrees]
+    rotate {link} [degrees/direction]

 #### resize
 Resizes an image.
 Dimensions can be combined together with an 'x' or separated.